eric-haibin-lin/mxnet/docs/faq/add_sparse_op_in_backend.md

 Note that the statement `z = mx.nd.quadratic(x, a=1, b=2, c=3)` generates a warning message, saying that
 a dense operator is used when the sparse operator doesn't support the above case.
-If you are not familiar with the storag fallback mechanism, please revisit the tutorials for [CSRNDArray](http://mxnet.incubator.apache.org/tutorials/sparse/csr.html) and [RowSparseNDArray](http://mxnet.incubator.apache.org/tutorials/sparse/row_sparse.html).
+If you are not familiar with the storage fallback mechanism, please revisit the tutorials for [CSRNDArray](http://mxnet.incubator.apache.org/tutorials/sparse/csr.html) and [RowSparseNDArray](http://mxnet.incubator.apache.org/tutorials/sparse/row_sparse.html).

 In this tutorial, we will implement the forward function of the sparse quadratic operator.